emgong/double-takes/app/posts/2014-04-04-crafting-a-conference-talk.md

 Looking back, most of my talks have emerged from insights gained from three-to-six months of client service.
 I try to prompt myself by asking, "what's new and interesting about this client?
 Am I learning something that could help others solve meaningful problems that face most software teams?"

 Finally, I pitch the idea to my friends.
-If I can't get my close colleagues excited about expounding on a topic, then I'm probably not going to be able to convince near-strangers to give spot in their conference lineup.
+If I can't get my close colleagues excited about expounding on a topic, then I'm probably not going to be able to convince near-strangers to give me a spot in their conference lineup.
 I probably informally pitch two or three talk ideas a month in passing conversation before investing the time to submit to any calls for proposal.

 ## Write an abstract